the1lab/1lab/src/Cat/Displayed/Univalence/Reasoning.lagda.md

 ```

 The transport and dependent path lemmas are straightforward
-generalisations of [their non-displayed counterparts][univ].
-Note that
+generalisations of [[their non-displayed counterparts|transport in
-while we only need to talk about vertical isomorphisms, the proofs work
+Hom]].
+Note that while we only need to talk about vertical isomorphisms,
-over an arbitrary morphism in the base.
-They are also generalised over
+the proofs work over an arbitrary morphism in the base.
+They are also
-an arbitrary identification between e.g. $f = 1f1$ in the base.
+generalised over an arbitrary identification between e.g. $f = 1f1$ in

-[univ]: agda://Cat.Univalent#Hom-transport
+the base.

 <!--
 ```agda